Ihsan-Entertainment/IE-Code/README.md

-# IE-Code
+# IE Code
-IE Code is a simple text editor developed by Ihsan Entertainment. <br />
+IE Code is a simple text/code editor developed by Ihsan Entertainment. <br />
 Lincensed under: Creative Commons BY SA <br />
 Powered by Godot Engine. <br />
 I created it to test some nodes in Godot.